-They excel in homes who have family members around for much of the day, and who are happy to provide lots of games and entertainment.
+They excel in homes with family members around for much of the day.
+Better still, if these are happy to provide lots of games and entertainment.

 These cats can live up to 16 years with proper grooming and vet care.

-The Birman cat has beautiful blue eyes and a soft, fluffy single-layer coat that has earned it the nickname of “The Sacred Cat of Burma.”
+The Birman cat has beautiful blue eyes and a soft, fluffy single-layer coat.
+This coat is so special that has earned it the nickname of “The Sacred Cat of Burma.”

-Birman kittens are born pure white, and then can develop into many different colors and patterns, including a black and white fluffy cat.
+Birman kittens are born pure white.
+They can then develop into many different colors and patterns, including a black and white fluffy cat.

 The Birman cat personality is often compared to that of the Siamese, but without all the vocalizing.
 They make for great family cats and are good with kids and other pets.